IBM/prompt-declaration-language/docs/tutorial.md

 ##  Calling code

 The following script shows how to execute python code ([file](https://github.com/IBM/prompt-declaration-language//blob/main/examples/tutorial/calling_code.pdl)).
 Currently, the python code is executed locally.
-In the future, we plan to use a serverless cloud engine to execute snippets of code.
-So in principle, PDL is agnostic of any specific programming language.
-Variables defined in PDL are copied into the global scope of the Python code, as such, mutating variables in Python has no effect on the variables in the document.
+In principle, PDL is agnostic of any specific programming language, but we currently only support Python.
+Variables defined in PDL are copied into the global scope of the Python code, so those variables can be used directly in the code.
+However, mutating variables in Python has no effect on the variables in the PDL program.
 The result of the code must be assigned to the variable `result` internally to be propagated to the result of the block.
+A variable `def` on the code block will then be set to this result.

 In order to define variables that are carried over to the next Python code block, a special variable `PDL_SESSION` can be used, and variables assigned to it as fields.